• Skip to primary navigation

 How to make square paratha

-1. Dip a ball in dry flour, place on the marble or wooden base (chalka) and roll with the rolling pin.
-Roll into a circle of about 4 inches diameter.
+1. Dip a ball in dry flour, place it on the marble or wooden base (chalka), and roll with the rolling pin.
+Roll into a circle of about 4 inches in diameter.

 3. Fold the rolled dough in half to form a semi-circle.
-Now fold from one end of the semi-circle to other to form a triangle shape (see picture below).
+Now fold from one end of the semi-circle to another to form a triangle (see picture below).

 4. Dip again in dry flour and start rolling using the rolling pin.